 - Serve as a consultant on surgery

-- For a qualified status, completion of a residency or fellowship in surgery acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a surgery residency program acceptable to the Surgeon General, HQ USAF.

 - For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
 This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer, and military healthcare.